ellipsis-drive/ellipsis-drive-powerbi-visual/README.md

 ![Empty settings](assets/instructions/empty_settings.png)

 Paste your bookmarked url in the Ellipsis Drive url setting.
 The visual should now render your view.
-You can edit some settings of the viewer by adding options to the url that you have entered.
-See [https://docs.ellipsis-drive.com/integrate-with-ed/use-viewer-as-embedded-window](https://docs.ellipsis-drive.com/integrate-with-ed/use-viewer-as-embedded-window) for the available options.
-I will be adding the option "hideSidePane=true".

 ![Render view](assets/instructions/render_view.png)